sliverc/rbtree/README.rst

    0x20e T my_insert
    0x356 T my_delete_node

 About 2100 bytes.
-If code size really really matters, check_tree and check_tree_rec could be removed and _rb_rotate_left_m could be bound and called by delete and insert.
+If code size really really matters to you, check_tree and check_tree_rec could be removed and _rb_rotate_left_m could be bound and called by delete and insert.
 But in my opinion 2100 bytes is small.

 Lessons learned
 ===============

-I thought I don't have to understand the red-black trees and can just adjust an existing implementation.
+I thought I don't have to understand the red-black trees and could simply adjust an existing implementation.
 I chose poorly and the thing was inherently broken.
 I wasted a lot of time on it.
 They replaced the nil pointer with NULL and it resulted in a tree that works, but is not balanced.
 So my check_tree function failed and I tried to fix that implementation.
-It turns out buttom-up-fixups are very difficult to implement with NULL pointers.
+It turns out bottom-up-fixups are very difficult to implement with NULL pointers.
 So after many hours wasted I just read Introductions to Algorithms and fixed my implementation.

-I thought I can adapt this code easily to make a persistent data-structure, but I found it is more important to have the parent pointers and therefore keep complexity at bay.
-If I am going to implement any persistent data-structure, I am going to build the persistent vector as used in closure and then convert the red-black tree to use vector-indexes and make it persistent on top of the persistent vector.
+I thought I could adapt this code easily to make a persistent data-structure, but I found it is more important to have the parent pointers and therefore keep complexity at bay.
+If I am going to implement any persistent data-structures, I am going to build the persistent vector as used in closure and then convert the red-black tree to use vector-indexes and make it persistent on top of the persistent vector.
 It seems like the persistent vector can be built using reference-counting: pyrsistent_, so it should be possible.

-With the right mindset generic and composable programming in C is awesome.
+With the right mindset, generic and composable programming in C is awesome.
 Well, you need my rgc preprocessor (readable generic C) or debugging is almost impossible.
 But rgc is just 60 lines of Python and very simple.